 - Do not allow your feelings of romance to cloud your thinking.

-- When you do get married, keep focused on making your spouse happy.
+- When you marry, keep focusing on making your spouse happy.

 - Make plans together and divide responsibilities up.